coinse/libro/README.md

 ```

 ## Replicating evaluation results in paper
-* You can replicate results in the paper using the Jupyter notebooks inside `notebooks` folder:
+* You can replicate results in the paper using the Jupyter notebooks inside `notebooks` folder.
+These notebooks are made to be run on your host machine (not in the Docker container); before running them, install dependencies via the command `pip install -r notebooks/requirements.txt`:
     * **Replicate_Motivation:** Replicates our results in Sec.
 2
     * **Replicate_RQ1:** Replicates Table 3, 4 used to answer RQ1.
     * **Replicate_RQ2:** Replicates Figure 2, 3, 4, and Table 6 used to answer RQ2.
     * **Replicate_RQ3:** Replicates Figure 5 used to answer RQ3.